Broadfield Social Studies Education (Grades 4-12) Major: Sociology Concentration - BS

 The Social Studies Education: Sociology Concentration Program is aligned with the Wisconsin Teacher Standards (WTS) and the National Council for Social Studies (NCSS) Standards.

 Besides the courses specified below, social studies education: sociology concentration majors must satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of 41 credits.

 1